mvolkmann/MyUnixEnv/notes/VueNotes.md

 This likely means that the following are no longer needed:
 `$set`, `$delete`, and `Array` `$set`.

+### CLI Startup

+In React applications created with create-react-app, entering `npm start` starts a local HTTP server opens a tab in the default web browser, and loads the app.

+In Vue applications created with the Vue CLI, entering `npm run serve` starts a local HTTP server, but it does not open a browser tab for the application.
+That must be done manually.

+Evaluation: small win for React

+### Ejecting

+With React projects that are created using create-react-app, the kinds of configuration changes that can be made are limited.
+Certain kinds of changes required "ejecting".
+This removes the dependency on the `react-scripts` library and copies many configuration files and dependencies into the project.
+After ejecting, it is no longer easy to take advantage of improvements to the `react-scripts` library.

+Vue projects created using the Vue CLI never require ejecting to customize their build process.
+They can always take advantage of improvements to the `@vue/cli-service` library.

 ### Ease of Learning

 Many claim a benefit of Vue is that it is easier to learn than React's JSX.